iCliniq Logo

 Welcome to icliniq.com.

 I have gone through the attachment (attachment removed to protect patient identity).
-The cyst in the right ovary is found with thick walls and shows internal echoes, with size more than 4 mm.
-Ideally, the differentiation is needed to be done to know whether it is endometrioma, hemorrhagic cyst, and ovarian tumor, which presents with internal echoes and often with internal septations.
-So it is better to get tumor markers done to rule out any possibility of ovarian cancer, hence get CA 125 (cancer antigen 125), CEA (carcinoembryonic antigen), AFP (alpha-fetoprotein), beta hCG done.
+The cyst in the right ovary is found with thick walls and shows internal echoes, with a size more than 4 mm.
+Ideally, the differentiation is needed to be done to know whether it is an endometrioma, hemorrhagic cyst, or ovarian tumor, which presents with internal echoes and often with internal septations.
+So it is better to get tumor markers done to rule out any possibility of ovarian cancer; hence, get CA 125 (cancer antigen 125), CEA (carcinoembryonic antigen), AFP (alpha-fetoprotein), and beta hCG done.

-If it is negative then, one can be assured, and you can go for medical or surgical intervention.
-Considering the size, which is more than 4 mm, it is advisable to get it laparoscopically removed as it may not regress with medical management of hormonal pills or oral contraceptive pills for hemorrhagic cyst or endometrioma.
-You may discuss the options with your Gynecologist in detail and try to have an informed decision.
+If it is negative, then one can be assured, and you can go for medical or surgical intervention.
+Considering the size, which is more than 4 mm, it is advisable to get it laparoscopically removed, as it may not regress with medical management of hormonal pills or oral contraceptive pills for hemorrhagic cysts or endometriomas.
+You may discuss the options with your gynecologist in detail and try to have an informed decision.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!